 Now just decay and putridity.
 Primeval, instinctual, evil.

 "Do you think it suffered?
 That used to be someone.
 My boyfriend, he died at our place.
 Tried to kill me.
 I locked him in the bedroom.
 Blocked the door.
 We were supposed to get out of town, you know, my sister's place outside Lethbridge.
 We were supposed to go and he got sick.
 Why?
 Why him?
 He didn't deserve it," a sullen Anna tells Leo in a hushed voice.

-Leo stands briefly behind her....so beautiful.
+Smiling sadly, Leo stands behind her....so beautiful.
 Her hair has a slight hint of peach.
 She seems so delicate.
-He then stands next to her and lets his guard down.
+He decides to stand next to her and lets his guard down.
 No humour shield.
 No bull.

 "I'm so sorry.
 I'm sorry.
 I don't know why this happening.
-It's not fair," he tells her.
+It's not fair," he tells her, downcast.
 He doesn't know what else to say.
 He wants to say something smart to make her feel at ease, less sad, but he's empty.
 He's got nothing.